When truth feels unstable: deepfakes, distressing content and the safeguarding challenge

 From 6 February 2026, creating or sharing non-consensual sexually explicit deepfake images is a criminal offence in the UK.
 The law provides clearer accountability.
 There is also increasing focus on watermarking and content provenance, where AI-generated material carries a digital marker to show its origin.
 However, adoption is not yet universal and the technology remains widely accessible.
 Detection is increasingly difficult without specialist tools.

-Anthony Magee, Head of Data and Insights at Supporting Education Group, shared in our recent webinar:
+Anthony Magee, Head of Data and Insights at Supporting Education Group, has shared:

 “When the line between real and generated content becomes harder to see, uncertainty increases.
 For schools, the challenge is not just technical.
 It is relational.
 It is about how young people interpret what they see, who they trust and how quickly harm can escalate when content is shared without context.